Short Questions in ENT

 - Common viva questions and model answers

-—all designed for quick reading, clarity, and accurate recall during exams.
+All notes are designed for quick reading, clarity, and accurate recall during exams.

 Use this section as your go-to resource for mastering the small but high-scoring topics in ENT.